BennyClemmens/webservices-cursus/README.md

 # Web Services - cursus

 This git repo was created following the OLOD Web Services @ HoGent in 2024-2025.
 The source for the slides was found [on github](https://hogent-frontendweb.github.io/webservices-cursus/#/).
 The structure and content was copy-pasted from the original notes.
+Recently, the source of the course became [available](https://github.com/HOGENT-frontendweb/webservices-cursus/) too.

 I took the course again in 2025-2026.
 Since Koa was replaced with NestJS there are major changes, so there will be two versions below.